Category: Interactive Tools

 - on-line resources: case studies, tools and links to help users address learning needs and improve partnership working

-Smarter Partnerships was one of the first partnership toolkits to be developed, and remains the only freely available one which is genuinely interactive, in allowing users to assess their partnership, and their learning needs in real time, and receive feedback on what they can do to address these needs.
+Smarter Partnerships was one of the first partnership toolkits to be developed, and was for a long time the only freely available one which was genuinely interactive, in allowing users to assess their partnership, and their learning needs in real time, and receive feedback on what they can do to address these needs.

-We continue to have approaches from other organisations to make use of the materials – most recently by the Learning and Skills Improvement Service.
-Smarter Partnerships tools now feature in their ‘Support for Collaborative Contracting’ package.
-This has been developed in the light of the decision by the Skills Funding Agency to move to Minimum Level Contracts, necessitating much wider development of supply chain partnerships amongst learning providers.
-Other recent examples of use have included a county basic skills partnership and an aboriginal drugs and alcohol partnership in Perth, Western Australia.
+We continued to have approaches from other organisations to make use of the materials.
+Smarter Partnerships tools have featured in their ‘Support for Collaborative Contracting’ package (Learning and Skills Improvement Service), developed to support supply chain partnerships amongst learning providers.
+Other examples of use included adaptation for an adult basic skills partnership and for an aboriginal drugs and alcohol partnership in Perth, Western Australia.

 Permanent link to this article: https://www.educe.co.uk/?p=139

-‘Five Vital Lessons: Successful Partnership with Business‘ – interactive website featuring tools, good practice lessons and case studies relating to getting the most out economic development partnerships involving the private sector.
+‘Five Vital Lessons: Successful Partnership with Business‘ was an interactive website featuring tools, good practice lessons and case studies relating to getting the most out economic development partnerships involving the private sector.
 Aims to help you achieve your common goals with less pain and more gain.